-You may be the ideal concealed carry student.
-Maybe you dedicate hours to learning and understanding the laws regarding use of force, self-defense, Castle Doctrine and firearms.
+You may be the ideal conceal carry student.
+Maybe you dedicate hours to learning and understanding the laws regarding the uses and disparity of force, self-defense, Castle Doctrine and firearms.
 Unfortunately, you may find yourself in the position of defending yourself from a criminal action.
 Even if you’ve done everything by the book, you still might lose everything.

 If you are ever forced to use your firearm in a self-defense situation and harm or kill the aggressor(s), it’s entirely possible you’ll end up in jail.
 You may also spend your life savings and more on criminal defense.
 After that, you might become the defendant in an equally expensive civil liability lawsuit.